demo01 of Im2mesh package

 opt.tf_mesh = true;

 You don't need to memorize the names of these parameters.
-The meaning of these parameters are listed the file "Im2mesh functions and parameters.pdf".
+The meaning of these parameters are listed the file "im2mesh.m" and "Im2mesh functions and parameters.pdf".
 Please refer to "Im2mesh_GUI Tutorial.pdf" about how to choose the value of these parameters.
-You may change the default values by editting function setOption in "im2mesh.m".
+You can change the default values by editting the sub-function setOption in "im2mesh.m".

 Quadratic element